NiaFlix: Rockers - Nia Centre for the Arts

 Get Your Tickets

-NiaFlix: A Night at the Centre is a monthly movie night series that centers movies, films and black storytellers that showcase Black Artistic Expression.
-Featuring carefully curated films by filmmaker Kourtney Jackson, each night will transport you through stories that blend nostalgia, art, and culture, giving you that cozy Netflix vibe right at Nia Centre!
+NiaFlix: A Night at the Centre is a monthly movie night series that centres movies, films and black storytellers that showcase Black Artistic Expression.
+Each night will transport you through stories that blend nostalgia, art, and culture, giving you that cozy Netflix vibe right at Nia Centre!

 Snacks and light refreshments will be made available.